 Egg donors are women who provide their embryos to intended parents.
 Couples who resort to having an egg donor are usually heterosexual couples experiencing fertility issues or couples included in the LGBTQ+ community.
 Those searching for the ideal egg donor may not know where to begin.

-Questions such as “do I use an egg bank or an egg donation agency to find an egg donor?” could arise.
+Questions such as “Do I use an egg bank or an egg donation agency to find an egg donor?” could arise.
 Although searching for an egg donor initially can feel overwhelming, couples who research their options can gain a clearer understanding of what path they should take.

 Read more on vital information you need to know about how to find an egg donor.